- Home

 There are enough soup recipes around that you could make a different recipe every day and never run out of options – but one of the most hearty has got to be French onion soup.
 Though it started out as a simple peasant dish made from onions, water, and stale bread, today, most recipes are much more indulgent.

-If this sounds like something you’d like to make this autumn, why not have a go at this recipe by RecipeTin Eats?
-Or, to see how a Frenchman makes French onion soup, watch the video below.
+If this sounds like something you’d like to make this autumn, why not have a go at cooking this recipe from RecipeTin Eats?
+Or, have a watch of the video below.

 6. Slow cooker chicken casserole